damilolaedwards/Medscriptr/readme.md

 2) Search and display results any staff, by any of the 4 criteria mentioned above (first name, last name, email or role) using the quick filter search box.

-3) Ability to only view staffs in each respective role using the advanced search box.
+3) Ability to only view staffs in each respective role using the search box.

 4) Ability to view all created staffs in a tabular responsive format